 Dental implants have one of the highest levels of patient satisfaction because they often replace the natural feel and function of the teeth.
 Until recently, the only option for someone missing all of their teeth was a conventional denture.

 With dentures, you have to be careful about what foods you eat, constantly worry about them slipping out when you talk, and deal with a daily routine that involves poor tasting adhesive and nightly soaking.
 Not to mention the fact that dentures do not support the bone, which will continue to deteriorate and may make the face look much older.

 Dental implants, by contrast, integrate with the living bone.
 This gives the denture a firm foundation.
 This means you can eat, speak, and smile with confidence and without restrictions.
 The dental implants will support the jaw bone for improved long-term oral health.

 - Dental Implant FAQs

 Schedule an Implant Dentistry Consultation

 If you have several missing teeth, we offer dental implants in our Bethesda, MD dental office.
-Schedule an appointment today with dental implant specialist and periodontist Dr. Roy Eskow.
-Before treatment, he will discuss your oral health, dental concerns, and budget to see if dental implants are the right choice for you.
+Schedule an appointment today with one of our Bethesda area dental implant specialists and periodontists.
+Before treatment, we will discuss your oral health, dental concerns, and budget to see if dental implants are the right choice for you.
 Call our Bethesda office or request a consultation with us online.